German submarine UD-4: Construction and career

 From January to April 1941, UD-4 served as school boat in Kiel when attached to the 1st Flotilla.
 In May, she was transferred to the 3rd Flotilla also in Kiel where she was used as a trial boat.
 She remained there until July that year.
 In August 1941, the boat was transferred to the 5th Flotilla also in Kiel where she was used as a school boat until December 1942.
 In January 1943, UD-4 was transferred to Gotenhafen where she served as a school boat for 24th Flotilla and 27th Flotilla until January 1945.
 From January to March 1945, she was based in Hela and transferred to the 18th Flotilla where she served as a school boat.

-On 19 March 1945, UD-4 was decommissioned.
-On 3 May 1945, she was scuttled in Kiel.
+On 19 March 1945, UD-4 was decommissioned; she was scuttled in Kiel on 3 May.